devansh1104/Resume-Summarization-and-Classification/README.md

-Resume-Summarization-and-Classification
-Resume summarization and classification using NLP and OpenAI.
+# Resume summarization and classification using NLP and OpenAI.

-Introduction
+## Introduction
 This repository contains a Python application for resume summarization and classification.
 It leverages Natural Language Processing (NLP) techniques and OpenAI models to extract key information from resumes and provide a concise summary.
 Additionally, it performs classification to categorize resumes based on job descriptions.

 Instructions